 Classifications have identified clinical, genetic, pathobiological, epidemiological, and molecular characteristics of vitiligo.

-In most cases the severity of vitiligo is not formally assessed.
+In most cases, the severity of vitiligo is not formally assessed.
 However, clinical photographs may be taken to monitor the condition.

 VASI is based on the PASI scoring system for psoriasis.
 It measures the extent and degree of depigmentation in 6 sites: hands, upper extremities, trunk, lower extremities and feet, head/neck.

 VETF is based on SCORAD scoring system for atopic dermatitis.
-The VETF assesses extent, staging and spreading/progression in 5 sites: head/neck, trunk, arms, legs and hands/feet.
+The VETF assesses the extent, staging and spreading/progression in 5 sites: head/neck, trunk, arms, legs and hands/feet.
 It grades from 0 (normal pigmentation) to 4 (complete hair whitening).
 Spreading is assessed using the following scores: 0 (stable disease), -1 (regressive disease) and +1 (progressive disease).

-VETF includes a clinical assessment form to record the sex, age, duration of disease, age of onset, episodes of repigmentation, impact of vitiligo on quality of life, family history, additional medical conditions and the Fitzpatrick skin type of the patients.
+VETF includes a clinical assessment form to record the sex, age, duration of disease, age of onset, episodes of repigmentation, the impact of vitiligo on quality of life, family history, additional medical conditions and the Fitzpatrick skin type of the patients.